-The Alfred Gillett Trust is holding two more free pop-up exhibition’s in 2019 of fossilised ichthyosaurs found in Street.
-From 1 to 6 April and 28 October to 2 November 2019 you can view the fossils for free and learn about how they were found and what they tell us about the local environment.
+The Alfred Gillett Trust is holding one more free pop-up exhibition in 2019 of fossilised ichthyosaurs found in Street.
+From 28 October to 2 November 2019 you can view the fossils for free and learn about how they were found and what they tell us about the local environment.

 19 large ichthyosaur fossils will be on display, as well a selection of smaller fossils found in the local area.
 Known as ‘sea dragons’, ichthyosaurs were dolphin-like marine reptiles which swam in the warm seas which covered Somerset around 200 million years ago.
 Street is known internationally for the quality and quantity of the fossils found in the local blue lias rock.